caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The elements of arrays are accessed using the "indexer access operator", `array[i]`.
 This operator is also used to access elements of other types by numbered or named index, such as lists or dictionaries.
 You can create types which use this operator with any type as its operand type, but this is dissuaded.

-Arrays are created with the `new` operator, and must have their size specified at creation time; they are not resizable.
+Arrays are created with the `new` operator, and must have their size specified at creation time.
 For jagged arrays, this only applies to the top level of the array.
 They can also be initialised at creation time; if you initialise them, their size and type can be implied from the initialisation data.

 ```
 int a[] = new int[5];